Let’s hear it for Bircher Muesli.

 In the morning, add honey, agave, coconut syrup or whatever sweetener you want, to taste.
 You can serve it with blueberries, sliced banana, strawberries or whatever else you fancy.

-PS – this recipe is nothing like the original “Birchermüesli” recipe created by Maximilian Oskar Bircher-Benner, but I’m fairly certain it tastes much better.
+PS – this recipe is nothing like the original “Birchermüesli” recipe created by Maximilian Oskar Bircher-Benner, but I am certain it tastes much better.